-For example, a drunk driver might speed and slam into another car.
-The victim sustains blunt force injuries from the accident, partially due to their airbag not opening.
+For example, a drunk driver might speed up and slam into another car.
+The victim sustains blunt force injuries from the accident, partially due to their airbag, not opening.
 In this case, the intoxicated driver might still be charged with gross vehicular manslaughter for their actions.

 Financial Gain in Vehicular Manslaughter